thomazjb/Kepler/README.md

 ### Pre-requisites

-- Download web browser with Flash/Shockwave built-in [here](http://forum.ragezone.com/f353/portable-browser-flash-shockwave-basilisk-1192727/)
 - Download and install the latest version of MariaDB
 - Download and install Java JDK 12+
 - Download and install PHP 7+

-### Prepare the emulator
+### Ready-to-go

 - Download the latest release of this repo
-- Extract the archive into a folder named **Kepler**
-- Download a v14 DCR pack that you can find in [this topic](http://forum.ragezone.com/f353/kepler-java-v14-server-snowstorm-1155773/)
+- follow the prepare database steps
+- follow the Running the emulator steps
+- follow the Running the server steps
+- click in the shortcut HOTEL - LAUNCHER on the root directory to open the browser
-- Extract the archive in the same **Kepler** folder
+- if not setted, navigate t http://localhost/v14 in the address

 ### Prepare the database